-Erin Ventures suspends Piskanja boron project in Serbia due to state of emergency3.
-April 2020. / Mining
+Erin Ventures suspends Piskanja boron project in Serbia due to state of emergency, Mining

 Due to the nationwide state of emergency caused by the coronavirus outbreak, Erin Ventures, Canada-based mineral exploration and development company has suspended fieldwork on its wholly-owned Piskanja boron project in Serbia.
 Piskanja is Erin Ventures’ wholly-owned high-grade boron deposit with an indicated mineral resource of 7.8 million tonnes, and an inferred resource of 3.4 million tonnes, calculated in accordance with the Canadian Institute of Mining Definition Standards on Mineral Resources and Reserves.